 Maximum return on investment

 High starting salaries might help graduates get a jumpstart on those student loan payments, but what about long-term earning potential?
 PayScale’s 2013 College ROI Report measures the cost of attending more than 1,000 colleges against median alumni lifetime earnings.
 Harvey Mudd College topped the list, followed by the California Institute of Technology and the Polytechnic Institute of New York University.
 Comparing the type of school, those with a strong engineering focus performed well, with an average ROI of $1,208,383 — that’s more than twice the average ROI of liberal arts schools, which was $458,405.
-The Art Institute of Pittsburgh finished last in PayScale’s report, with an ROI of minus $228,000.

 “Most consumer issues seem to have a pocketbook component, and possibly no issue strikes the pocketbook more than higher education and its rising tuition,” said Katie Bardaro, a lead economist at PayScale.
 “In this uncertain economic climate, understanding the potential return on the investment in education is vital.”